lorddusk/ObsidianDnD/Reference/deities/Heliod.md

 **Worshiping Heliod**: The brilliance of Heliod's sun is impossible to ignore.
 Thus, virtually everyone on Theros pays at least grudging respect to the sun god in forms of worship that range from simple gestures to days-long celebrations.

-Some families, particularly in the polis of Meletis, follow a practice of bowing in the direction of dawn's first light—or winking, in a gesture of respect for the sun god's luminous "eye."
+Some families, particularly in the polis of Meletis, follow a practice of bowing in the direction of dawn's first lightï¿½or winking, in a gesture of respect for the sun god's luminous "eye."
 More dedicated worshipers offer short litanies at dawn, noon, and dusk, acknowledging the sun's passage across the sky.

 **Heliod's Champions**: **Alignment**: Usually lawful, often good